 Captain Cumming had been assisted by Lieutenants Walsh and Saunders and around two hundred Siamese crew on their long journey.
 Maha Chakri was now at the Day, Summers, and Company iron works at Northam for alterations and repairs.
 A company called Beaton Brothers, located on Floating Bridge Road, were tasked with the sail work.
 She had been built by Ramage and Ferguson at Leith in 1892 and despite being fitted out with all the furnishings you’d expect from a royal yacht, she was in fact a 2,500 ton cruiser, with six 4.7-inch guns and about a dozen other small quick-firing guns.
 Her bow had a ram, and during the conflict with France in 1893 it was suggested Maha Chakri could be used to strike French ships.
 Chulalongkorn would have already been familiar with the Southampton shipbuilder’s workmanship.
 In 1878, Day, Summers, and Company had built another royal yacht for him, named Vestari.
 A local man named Worthy Johnson went with the Vestari as an engineer and served the King of Siam for five or six years before sunstroke forced his return home.
 Johnson may have seen Maha Chakri in 1897, for at that time he was the landlord of the nearby Yacht Tavern.
 At the same time, at the nearby yard of Summers and Payne, work was being carried out on a new royal barge for the King of Siam.
 This barge was thirty-six feet long, made of cedar, and painted royal blue with intricate gold decoration.
 Once complete, it was loaded onto Maha Chakri in Southampton Water.

 With the workers of Southampton busy on the two vessels for the king, his crew needed to keep themselves occupied.
-About one hundred of them had been put up at John Doling’s Emigrants’ Home, with some more staying at the Sailors’ Home on Oxford Street.
-John Doling’s wife Ada, and his sister Elsie, would later survive the sinking of Titanic.
+About one hundred of them had been put up at John Doling’s Emigrants’ Home.
+Incidentally, John Doling’s wife Ada, and his sister Elsie, would survive the sinking of Titanic some fifteen years later.
 A couple of days before the King of Siam first set foot in the town, one of his crew found himself in a spot of bother.
 The Hampshire Advertiser reported that some of the crew had been ‘spending their money rather freely in the purchase of revolvers, double-barrelled shot guns, rifles, and other implements of warfare, and some of the Southampton tradesmen have been doing very well’.
 One of the chaps had been inspecting his new purchase when the gun suddenly discharged, firing a bullet into his chest, just below the heart.
 The newspaper offered a cautionary conclusion, stating ‘… this accident will serve as a lesson to our interesting visitors, who should know that they must not handle strange weapons without at least a little knowledge of what they are doing’.
 Thankfully, a few days later, the same newspaper reported that the Siamese sailor was doing well in hospital.

 On 20 September, the Mayor of Southampton received a telegram from Chulalongkorn’s people in London.
 It thanked him for his kind reception, and contained a reply to the mayor’s welcoming speech.
 It read: